 The Company's operations are subject to receiving and maintaining permits and licences from appropriate governmental authorities from time to time.
 Although GPM currently has all required permits and licences for its operations as currently conducted, there is no assurance that delays will not occur in connection with obtaining all necessary renewals of such permits and licences for the existing operations or additional permits or licences for all future new operations.
 Prior to any development on any of its properties, GPM must receive permits and licences from appropriate governmental authorities.
-There can be no assurance that GPM will receive and/or continue to hold all permits and licences necessary to develop or continue operating at any particular property, or that any such licences or permits awarded will not be cancelled pursuant to applicable legislation.
+There can be no assurance that GPM will receive and/or continue to hold all permits and licences or permits awarded will not be cancelled pursuant to applicable legislation.